 Eden became a registered veterinary technician in 2011.
 She is a graduate of the Veterinary Technology Diploma Program, University of Guelph – Ridgetown Campus.
 Eden joined the CCCC in late 2013 in the capacity of receptionist and veterinary technician.
 With her knowledge, experience and compassionate attitude, Eden is an excellent member of our team, providing the best up-front care to our clients and their cats.
 Her training facilitates her ability to accurately advise and support clients in many aspects of patient care.
 She is gentle and caring with our patients, improving their visits and reducing their stress levels.

 Eden is currently away from the practice on maternity leave.
-We look forward to welcoming her back in late 2019.
+We look forward to welcoming her back in mid 2020.

 Casey: Client Care Representative and Veterinary Assistant